JetBrains/teamcity-documentation/topics/hashicorp-vault.md

 Note that, unlike the original parameter value, the `query` field of a new parameter has neither the `vault:` prefix nor the percent characters.

 If your legacy parameter had the `%\vault:foobar:/path!/key%` format, the "foobar" part identifies which Vault connection this parameter should use to retrieve the secret.
-Move this value to the `namespace` field of a remote parameter:
+Move this value to the `vaultId` field of a remote parameter:

 ```Kotlin
 project {